Victor Orena: Third Colombo War

 The Colombo conflict soon spiraled out of control.
 On November 18, 1991, Orena allegedly sent a team to murder Scarpa, who was ambushed as he was driving with his daughter and granddaughter; Scarpa and his family escaped unharmed.
 In retaliation, Persico loyalist Smurra, a member of the June assassination team against Orena, was shot dead later that day.
 On November 29, Sessa survived a murder attempt while driving his car.
 On December 3, Scarpa sent a team to kill Orena soldier Joseph Tollino.
 Tollino escaped, but his companion, Genovese family mobster Thomas Amato, was killed accidentally.
 On December 5 and 6, William Cutolo sent teams that killed Persico loyalists Rosario Nastasa and Vincent Fusaro.
 On December 8, Orena supporter Nicky Grancio was killed.
 Soon after, Matteo Speranza, an innocent employee of a shop owned by Persico associates, was murdered by a young Brooklyn underling Anthony Libertore and his father, who were trying to make a name for themselves with the Brooklyn faction of the Colombos.
 The Libertores cooperated with the FBI once imprisoned, but were not found credible.

 By this time, the Colombo warfare was receiving a great deal of public attention.
 On December 16, 1991, the Brooklyn district attorney summoned Orena and the other Colombo principals to a grand jury meeting to testify about the conflict.
 The mobsters all refused to testify.
 As the war progressed into 1992, Orena was indicted on charges of murder and racketeering.
 To ensure his personal safety, he had gone into hiding at his girlfriend's new house, which was still under construction in Valley Stream, New York.
 On April 4, 1992, agents arrested Orena at the house.
-A search uncovered four shotguns, a large supply of ammunition, and a bullet-proof vest.
+A search uncovered four shotguns, a large supply of ammunition, and a bulletproof vest.
 In testimony made in 1997, Gregory Scarpa Jr. would claim that his father planted the guns in the house to frame Orena.
 However, this charge was never proven.